dustinmaas/simple-aiml-workflow/inference-server/README.md

 ## Running Tests

-### Using run_tests.sh (Recommended)
+### Using run_tests.sh

 ```bash
 cd inference-server/tests
 ./run_tests.sh
 ```

-This script manages the complete test workflow with a clean environment.
+This script manages the complete test workflow with in a clean environment.

 ### Direct Testing